Michael Wertheimer (psychologist)

 Michael Matthew Wertheimer (March 20, 1927 – December 23, 2022) was a German-born American psychologist and Professor Emeritus at the University of Colorado Boulder.
 His research focused on cognition, psycholinguistics, and the history of psychology, among other areas.

 Early life and education

 Wertheimer was born on March 20, 1927, in Berlin, Germany.
 He emigrated to the United States with his family in September 1933 and became a naturalized citizen of the United States in April 1939.
-He graduated from Swarthmore College in 1947 with a BA in psychology with high honors.
+He graduated from Swarthmore College in 1947 (where the Gestalt psychologist Wolfgang Köhler another German colleague of his father was teaching) with a BA in psychology with high honors.
 He received his MA from Johns Hopkins University in psychology in 1949 and his PhD in experimental psychology from Harvard University in 1952.